Can GOD Change My Spouse and Help My Marriage?

 It begins with you.
 No matter what changes you desire to see in your mate, and they may be just the changes that need to happen, it all begins with you.
 Have you created an environment that is conducive for change?
 What about your own fear of change?
 Are you really ready for your mate to change and become healthier?
 Are you clear about what change you must experience or expect in your life?

 What part have you played in enabling the status quo?
+Are you causing some arguments and anxiety with your spouse because your angry?
 How do you make it easy for him/her not to change?
 What do you do that tolerates the way things are and thus diminishes the need for change to your mate?

 Prepare for the chaos of change.
 Are you really ready to let go of the ways things are and step into the unknown territory of change?
 You, too, will be thrown into the uncertainties of change.
 Will you trust that God is in control?